EiSiMo/Lists/README.md

 ## Disclaimer
 Most of those lists I scraped from websites.
 So I can't guarantee that they are open source and usable without restrictions.
-If you own content I provide here please don't sue me - just write me a message and I will remove your content :).
+If you own content I provide here please don't sue me - just write me a message, and I will remove your content :).

 ## Index